APRIL 19, 2023

 Intermittent breaks will occur throughout the day for attendees to visit exhibitor booths.
 Breakfast, lunch and refreshments will be provided.

-Family Caregivers/General Public – $50 ($75 at the door)
+Family Caregivers/General Public – $50 (Online registration closes April 12.
+The fee is $75 at the door.)

-Professional Caregivers (includes CEU’s) – $150 ($175 at the door)
+Professional Caregivers (includes CEU’s) – $150 (Online registration closes April 12.
+The fee is $175 at the door.)

 CEU’s have been requested from the licensing boards of the following disciplines: Social Workers, Registered Nurses, Nursing Facility Administrators, Licensed Professional Counselors, Speech-Language Pathologists, Audiologists, Occupational Therapists, Physical Therapists, Physical Therapy Assistants, and Activity Therapists.
 Approval of and number of hours approved will be posted here as approval is received.
-Healthcare disciplines not mentioned above may request a certificate of attendance after the conference by email to Ann at programs2@alzbr.org.
+Healthcare disciplines not mentioned above may request a certificate of attendance after the conference by email to Brook at programs3@alzbr.org.

-Brochures mail out on March 6.
-Online registration ends April 14.
-Registration at the door will be available.
+Online registration ends April 12.
+Registration at the door will be available the day of the conference.

-For more information or further assistance contact Ann at programs2@alzbr.org or 225-334-7494.
+For more information or further assistance contact Brook at programs3@alzbr.org or 225-334-7494.

 EXHIBITORS